Douglas County jury finds man guilty of rape, aggravated criminal sodomy

 The state, represented by Senior Assistant District Attorney Ricardo Leal, argued that the teen did not consent to any sexual activity and had simply been overcome by “fear” of an older, much larger man — 360 pounds to her 123 — to the extent that she froze, unable to react, as he “used” her.

-The defense, however, contended that “all the facts demonstrate consent” and that the fear she claimed to feel was not warranted by the circumstances.
+The defense, however, contended that “all the facts demonstrate consent” and that the fear she claimed to have felt was not warranted by the circumstances.
 Among those circumstances was the fact that she had a good relationship with the man, whom she had known all her life and considered “a brother.”
-Why now would she suddenly become fearful and unable to talk to him? defense attorney Gary West wondered in his closing argument.
+Why would she suddenly become fearful and unable to talk to him now?
+West wondered in his closing argument.
 Why wouldn’t she have said “thanks, but no thanks,” he said, as the massaging began and then gradually progressed?
+She had plenty of opportunity to pull back, which he said would have been the “natural reaction” to unwanted touching.

 photo by: Kim Callahan/Journal-World